gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 ## The configuration file .putout.json

-The configuration file has been modified:
+The configuration file has been modified by the previous command:

 ```json
 ➜  putout-hello git:(master) ✗ cat .putout.json